 Blog

-Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact one of our doctors of Advanced Foot & Ankle Medical Center.
+Broken ankles need immediate treatment.
+If you are seeking treatment, contact one of our doctors from Advanced Foot & Ankle Medical Center.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Agoura Hills, Simi Valley, Thousand Oaks Marin St., and Thousand Oaks Haaland Drive, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.